Third Trimester Meditation for Comfort, Calm, and Late Pregnancy Awareness

 30-second body check

-Sit or stand where you are.
-Notice your feet, your jaw, your shoulders, and the space around your belly.
+Pause where you are.
+Notice your breath, your hands, the space around your belly, and any warm cheeks or fluttering in the stomach.
 Let the next breath arrive on its own.
 Ask, “What do I need next?”
 One word is enough: water, rest, food, movement, help.

 3-minute side-lying scan

 Settle on your side with pillows supporting your head, belly, and knees.
-Feel the bed or couch under you.
-Notice the face, throat, chest, belly, hips, legs, and feet.
-If the mind drifts, return to the contact points.
-Instructions repeated in plain language often help when the progress bar feels too slow.
+Feel the surface under you and the places where your body is supported.
+Move attention through the face, throat, chest, belly, hips, legs, and lower body.
+If thoughts drift, return to the contact points.
+Simple repeated instructions often help when late pregnancy makes time feel unusually slow.

 Mindful walking pause